EkBass/BazzBasic/docs/manual/introduction-to-variables-and-constants.md

 Variables and Constants form the "backbone" of all programs.
 If there is no data, there is nothing that needs functions, conditionals, printing, etc.

-Tables can also be counted on this same spine.
+Arrays can also be counted on this same spine.
 But for clarity, I will cover them in the separate guide.

 ## What is a variable?